coderhaider98/coderhaider98/README.md

 - 👋 Hi, I’m @coderhaider98
-- 👀 I’m interested in web developmet
+- 👀 I’m interested in App developmet using Flutter
-- 🌱 I’m currently learning website api integration
+- 🌱 I’m currently learning Mobile api integration
-- 💞️ I’m looking to collaborate on website development
+- 💞️ I’m looking to collaborate on Flutter App development
 - 📫 you can take my git hub to reach my work

 <!---